g8hh/happiness-game/README.md

 Update 1.001 - Tidied up js/css into folders, added update.js for main game loop, added happiness

 Update 1.002>1.003 - Added saving, 2 more upgrades, and the foundation for the first layer.
 Some stylistic changes

+Update 1.1 - First day done, decent progress made.
+Will see how much further this idea goes. working on experience later [18/8/2020]